 New Functionality

 Upon creation of the issue, it would transition directly from the submitting CR to TDSP to REP of Record (except when unexecuted by the TDSP).
-For the interim process, one half-hour of the total four hours are used for the submitting CR to re-assign the issue to the REP of Record.
+For the interim process, one half-hour of the total four hours is used for the submitting CR to re-assign the issue to the REP of Record.
 This time can now be used elsewhere.

 Following agreement or disagreement by the REP of Record, the issue is transitioned directly to the TDSP.
-For the interim process, one half-hour of the total four hours are used for the submitting CR to re-assign the issue to the TDSP after this step.
+For the interim process, one half-hour of the total four hours is used for the submitting CR to re-assign the issue to the TDSP after this step.
 This time can now be used elsewhere.

 There will be a new state (“In Progress (TDSP) - Final Review”) to reflect the TDSP’s final evaluation of the switch hold removal request.